dessn/atc-tools/README.md

 away a private key (by default) at $HOME/.atc-config.
 Follow the instructions that the script outputs.
 You will be directed to upload the public keyfile (NOT THE PRIVATE ONE) to ATC at your ATC profile page.

+Important.
+If your login name on the machine where you run atc-tools stuff from is different from your NERSC username, then you need to set (assuming bash):

+    export ATC_USER_ID=nersc_id

+Where `nersc_id` is your NERSC username.
+To make this permanent stick it in your shell resource login file (.bashrc).